 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " The Cologne Cathedral, Cologne, Germany - Fun Facts for kids ."
 Easy Science for Kids, Aug 2019.
 Web.
 17 Aug 2019. < https://easyscienceforkids.com/cologne-cathedral/ >.

 APA Style Citation

 Tobin, Declan.
-(2018).
-Fun Facts about Cologne Cathedral for Kids.
+(2019).
+The Cologne Cathedral, Cologne, Germany - Fun Facts for kids.
 Easy Science for Kids.
 Retrieved from https://easyscienceforkids.com/cologne-cathedral/

 Sponsored Links :